kubeflow/community/committee-steering/wg-governance.md

   - [ ] Remove [all GitHub teams](https://github.com/kubeflow/internal-acls/blob/master/github-orgs/kubeflow/org.yaml)
         that refer to the WG.
   - [ ] Update [wgs.yaml] to remove WG.

+## Changes to the WG Governance

+Changes to the WG Governance may be proposed through a Pull Requests on this document by a Kubeflow community member.

+Amendments are accepted following the Kubeflow Steering Committee's [Normal Decision Process](../committee-steering/charter.md#normal-decision-process).

+Proposals and amendments to the application process are available for at least a period of one week for comments and questions before a vote will occur.

 [wgs.yaml]: /wgs.yaml
 [super-majority]: https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote